 - Take advantage of excellent internship opportunities thanks to our central London location, including access to organisations in media and, crime and justice, human rights, and mental health.

-Focusing predominantly on sociology at each stage, you’ll also broaden your understanding of social life through complementary modules in psychology.
+Focusing predominantly on sociology at each stage of this three year BSc Sociology with Psychology degree, you will also broaden your understanding of social life through complementary modules in psychology.

 Numbers are everywhere: in the media, in political and policy debate, in advertising and in social research.
 This module helps you develop a critical approach to statistical claims and the analysis of quantitative data.